MingkunLishigure/SiCL/README.md

 The code of :**MaskCL: Semantic Mask-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change**

 MaskCL focuses on a novel task: **unsupervised clothes changing person re-identification**.

-We have achieved remarkably outstanding results, and to the best of our knowledge, **this is the first work of its kind in the domain of clothes changing person re-identification**.
+We have achieved remarkably outstanding results!!!!

-We warmly welcome and encourage fellow researchers to engage in enlightening discussions and exchanges on this topic!
+And to the best of our knowledge, **this is the first work of its kind in the domain of clothes changing person re-identification**!!!

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/maskcl-semantic-mask-driven-contrastive/unsupervised-person-re-identification-on-ltcc)](https://paperswithcode.com/sota/unsupervised-person-re-identification-on-ltcc?p=maskcl-semantic-mask-driven-contrastive)